23 Pool Games for All Ages to Enjoy Pool Party

 Pool Volleyball

 This game is just like regular volleyball, but in the water.
 You can set up a net across the pool or even use an inflatable one.
 If you don’t have a real volleyball, a beach ball works great too.
 Split into two teams and hit the ball back and forth.
 The goal is to keep it from hitting the water on your side.
-It’s fun, splashy, and everyone ends up laughing by the end.
+It’s fun and splashy.

 Treasure Hunt

-This one is perfect for kids and adults who like a little adventure.
+This one is perfect for anyone who likes a little adventure.
 Toss a bunch of stuff like dive rings, coins, or even plastic toys into the pool.
 Then everyone jumps in and tries to collect as many as they can.
 You can play with teams or see who gets the most individually.
 It’s like diving for treasure.

 Floatie Race

 Everyone picks their favorite pool float and lines up at one end of the pool.
-When someone shouts “Go,” race to the other side without falling off your float.
+On the shout of “Go,” everyone races to the other side without falling off their float.
 You can paddle with your hands, kick your feet, or wiggle your way across.
 It’s fun to watch and even funnier to try.

 Water Balloon Toss (Pool Edition)